 Pupils with medical needs are supported to have these needs met, as far as is possible, at Arbury Primary School.
-We liaise with professionals and parents/carers to train staff, devise and follow protocols and resource appropriately to enable us to support children who have long term medical needs.
+We liaise with professionals and parents/carers to train staff, devise protocols and resource appropriately to enable us to support children who have long term medical needs.
 For those who have short term difficulties, we complete a risk assessment to decide what the areas of difficulty are and how to support the pupil with this.
 We take on medical responsibility after suitable and adequate training has been given.
 We communicate regularly with parents/carers of pupils with medical needs and always ask for advice if unsure.

-Children's progress is carefully monitored.
+Interventions programmes are carefully monitored.
+Short assessments are done before, during and after intervention programmes have been completed to allow staff to review the success and suitability of programmes.
 If, despite ongoing targeted support, a child is not making progress, the Inclusion Manager may talk to the parent/carer(s) about asking for external support to advise on next steps.
-This would involve filling in a referral form with parents/carers and usually holding a 'Team Around the Family' (TAF) meeting.
+This would involve filling in a comprehensive referral form with parents/carers and usually holding a Team Around the Family (TAF) meeting.

-If, despite the involvement of external professionals (perhaps a Specialist Support Teacher, an Educational Psychologist or an Occupational Therapist amongst others), a child continues to struggle to make progress, parents/carers and school may decide together to apply for an Education and Health Care Plan (EHCP).
+If, despite the involvement of external professionals (perhaps a Specialist Support Teacher, an Educational Psychologist or an Occupational Therapist amongst others), a child continues to struggle to make progress, parents/carers and school may decide together to apply for an EHC plan.
 This is a comprehensive process which can be talked about more with the Inclusion Manager.

 For children with complex SEND, the frequency of such provision may result in parents/carers or the school applying for additional funding to support a child.
-This will follow the advice from local services such as the specialist teaching team in Cambridgeshire.
+This will follow the completion of a CAF and advice from local services such as the specialist teaching team in Cambridgeshire.
 Ultimately this may lead to an application for an EHCP to support the pupil and provide further resourcing.